Gilgamesh: History, Discovery, Highlights and Translations

 History of Gilgamesh Story

-In the period before 2700 B.C., the Sumerians considered most of their kings to be gods, or at least heros.
+In the period before 2700 B.C., the Sumerians considered most of their kings to be gods, or at least heroes.
 The deification and heroization of kings mostly ceased after Gilgamesh, king of Uruk.
 No contemporary information is known about Gilgamesh, who, if he was in fact an historical person, would have lived around 2700 B.C.
 Some early Sumerian tales about Gilgamesh make the point that he was not a great king.
 The story, "Gilgamesh and Agga of Kish," shows him forced to acknowledge the overlordship of the Great King of Kish, possibly Mesannepada of Ur.
 [Source: Internet Archive, from UNT]

 Ira Spar of the Metropolitan Museum of Art wrote: “The tale revolves around a legendary hero named Gilgamesh (Bilgames in Sumerian), who was said to be the king of the Sumerian city of Uruk.
 His father is identified as Lugalbanda, king of Uruk, and his mother is the wise cow goddess Ninsun.
 No contemporary information is known about Gilgamesh, who, if he was in fact an historical person, would have lived around 2700 B.C.
 Nor is there any preserved early third-millennium version of the poem.
 During the twenty-first century B.C., Shulgi, ruler of the Sumerian city of Ur, was a patron of the literary arts.
 He sponsored a revival of older literature and established academies of scholars at his capital Ur and at the holy city of Nippur.
 Shulgi claimed Lugalbanda as his father and Gilgamesh as his brother.
 [Source: Ira Spar, Department of Ancient Near Eastern Art, The Metropolitan Museum of Art "Gilgamesh", Heilbrunn Timeline of Art History, New York: The Metropolitan Museum of Art, April 2009, metmuseum.org \^/]